hollance/synth-recipes/recipes/white-noise.markdown

 unsigned int seed = std::random_device{}();
 ```

-Neither are a good idea to do in the realtime audio callback, but should be fine during initialization.
+None of these are a good idea to do in the realtime audio callback, but should be fine during initialization.

+### Random seeds for reproducibility

+If reproducibility is important, then setting the initial seed using `time()` or `std::random_device` or the addresses of stdlib functions is not an option.
+Instead, use a hardcoded seed.

+For certain audio plug-ins, it may be common to have multiple instances running at the same time.
+You may want to give each plug-in instance its own unique random seed.
+The easiest way to do this is to use an incrementing counter as the seed.

+In his ADC22 talk, Roth Michaels gave an example of a reverb plug-in that uses delay lines.
+To avoid the different plug-in instances from "syncing up" their outputs, which can have undesired audible side effects, it is necessary to jitter the delay times.
+For this to work, each instance of the plug-in in the session needs to start from a different random seed.
+It's also important that restoring the session gives each plug-in the same random seed as before, since the session may not always load the plug-ins in the same order.

 ## Other methods